-Enter/Edit Data.
-Opens the data input editor.

-Recycle Window.
-Opens the recycling window.
-Used when re-running a project in order to adjust the post-tensioning force or profile.

-Convert project to RC or PT.
-Converts the active project type to the alternate design type of RC or PT.
+- Enter/Edit Data Opens the data input editor. 🖒 - Execute Analysis Executes the program calculations. - Recycle Window Opens the recycling window.
+Used when rerunning a project to adjust the post-tensioning force or profile. - Convert project to RC or PT Converts the active project type to the alternate design type of RC or PT.
 This activates necessary input windows required for the specific design type.

-3.1.3 View Menu
+3.2.3 View Menu